JoseKilo/django_warnings/README.md

 ## Consuming warnings on the frontend (optional)

-In your settings.py set the possible warning codes

-    WARNING_CODES = (
-        ('SOMECODE', 'Some Code Label',)
-    )

-when you make an warning . i.e-
+When you make an warning . i.e-

     instance = Model()
     instance.generate_warning('Something weird here', identifier='SOMECODE', url_params={